LionelBeato/capybaras/week-3/day-13/OVERVIEW.md

 ```

-3. There should then be a refresh button pop towards the upper right side of the screen.
+3. There should then be a refresh button popup towards the upper right side of the screen.
 Click on it and wait for your project to update.

 4. Now lets create our application class.
 Under `src/java` create a new class named `PongApp`.